-But so is the need to resurface from the flood of technology, lest I drown in it.
+Yes, the irony is strong, but so is the need to resurface from the flood of technology, lest we drown in it.

-I realized that learning to untangle myself from the web – pun not intended – started with one skill: the ability to say no. So, at 4 in the morning, I stuck to my “no”.
-And I had to live with the consequences, including a rather disappointed message that told me I wasn’t “open to solutions”.
+I realized that learning to untangle myself from the web (pun not intended) started with one skill: the ability to say no. So, at four in the morning, I stuck to my “no”.
+And I had to live with the consequences, including a rather disappointed message that told me I wasn’t “open to solutions.”

 Intuitive, not intrusive

-I’m a social media advocate in healthcare.
-Last year, I went on a nationwide tour to talk about doctors in social media – why doctors like me should be part of the online conversation and why being online is part of protecting public health.
+I’m a social media advocate in health care.
+Last year, I went on a nationwide tour to talk about doctors in social media – more specifically, about why doctors should be part of the online conversation and why being online is part of protecting public health.

-However, just like chocolate and coffee and about every other thing I loved in life, the internet had a way of imposing itself as a sometimes-unwelcome, oft-addictive element that made me feel both better and worse while I consumed it.
+However, just like chocolate and coffee and about every other thing I love in life, the internet has a way of imposing itself as a sometimes-unwelcome, often-addictive element that made me feel both better and worse while I consumed it.
 (In a previous post, I asked whether tech was intrusive, necessary, or both.
 What do you think?)

-A few months ago, I signed up for a project management tool called Basecamp that helped one of the teams I was part of in keeping track of communication.
-It seemed convenient enough and did as it promised.
+A few months ago, I signed up for a project management tool called Basecamp to help one of our teams keep track of correspondence.
+It seemed convenient enough and did as promised.